emmajanedrews/base-template/_posts/2018-04-03-how-jnos-public-relations-helps-doctors-brand-themselves.md

 {% include pullquote.html %}

-**You’re working with Dr. Kanish Hall, an anesthesiologist; what have you been working on together?**
+**You’re working with Dr. KaNisha Hall, an anesthesiologist; what have you been working on together?**

-Dr. Kanisha Hall is not only an anesthesiologist, but an author, sexual health expert, and entrepreneur.
+Dr. KaNisha Hall is not only an anesthesiologist, but an author, sexual health expert, and entrepreneur.
 Her alma mater, Howard University, recently had a homecoming event, and I was able to help her manage the full schedule of a book tour, a few honorary award ceremonies, and a few class sessions where she went back to speak to students.
 When you have these types of occasions, it’s good to be able to convey this to the media so that they know what’s going on with you.
 This way, when people Google her, they can find more stories about her personal life, rather than just medical news.

 **How would you advise me to brand myself if I were a doctor?**